hannutt/MsgBoard/README.md

 Bootstrap 5

 The application's html buttons are made with Bootstrap 5 button components.
-The Message component also has a Bootstrap 5 drop-down menu where you can find links to new post page and search page.
+The Message and Search components also has a Bootstrap 5 drop-down menu where you can find links to new post page and search page.

+ICONS

+The program uses some icons, mainly in buttons.
+Icons are downloaded from www.flaticons.com.
+All are 16 pixels in size.